Pylons/pylonsrtd/denials/pyramid.rst

 * The **Pyramid** developers do not have a giant, magic eye they use to spy on their enemies.

+* **Pyramid** is not "doing something weird" to your code during application initialization.

 We hope that these denials are sufficient to put to rest some of the wild speculation that has been circulating about the **Pyramid** project.
 We're not